chenyukang/rshc/README.md

 # rsh

-Rust compile shell to binary.
+Rust compile shell to Rust code and binary.